This blog post is part of a series called “CommScope Definitions” in which we will explain common terms in communications network infrastructure.

 MIMO is a radio system with multiple inputs and multiple outputs, which means more than one antenna on each end of the link.
 There are a number of communication system architectures and algorithms that could fall under the broad category of MIMO—for example, massive MIMO, beamforming and others.
 The type being deployed in LTE systems today is “spatial multiplexing” which is typically what the wireless industry means by the term MIMO.

-LTE, LTE-Advanced, and the next generation of wireless technologies enable data intensive applications such as mobile video and gaming.
+LTE, LTE-Advanced, and 5G enable data-intensive applications such as mobile video and gaming.
 By using multiple channels, MIMO connections get more use from the available bandwidth than a single connection to enable these types of communications.

 MIMO is based on establishing multiple connections between the user and the network using either two or four channels, all in the same frequency band, instead of just one.
 Instead of avoiding multipathing, MIMO intentionally seeks multiple paths for the wireless signals.